 It’s important for drinkers to know the alcoholic content of alcoholic drinks.
-In short, standard drinks of beer, wine and spirits have the same amounts of alcohol.
-It’s about six-tenths of one ounce of pure alcohol in each case.
+In short, standard drinks of beer, wine and spirits have the same amounts of pure alcohol.
+It’s six-tenths of one ounce in each case.

-A glass of white or red wine, a bottle of beer, and a shot of whiskey or other distilled spirits are the same to a breathalyzer.
+A glass of white or red wine, a bottle of beer, and a shot of whiskey or other distilled spirits are the same to a breath tester.

 Understanding alcohol equivalence helps people drink in moderation.
 For example, people won’t be fooled by the misleading term “hard liquor.”
 That term implies that it leads more quickly to intoxication than other alcohol beverages.